 When my (Greg’s) long service leave came due, we started planning.

 BT: How much of the trip did you book before leaving the comfort of home?

-Greg & Emma: We arrived into Cape Town having booked the first four nights in a hostel and a bus ticket to Namibia.
+Greg & Emma: We arrived in Cape Town having booked the first four nights in a hostel and a bus ticket to Namibia.
 The only reason for booking the accommodation and bus ticket was to prove to customs that we had a place to stay and a departure ticket.
-Everything else was 100% booked on-the-fly.
+Everything else was 100% booked on the fly.

 This gave us total flexibility to change our itinerary at a moment’s notice should we love or loath a particular destination or if we met people along the way.
 The goal was to travel slowly, not to speed through places just to check them off the list.

 We had some loose timeframes due to visas and needed to be in Pakistan by August.
 Our route was roughly plotted based on crossing borders and we needed to obtain the majority of our visas as we went.